mtoensing/simpletoc/readme.txt

 == Changelog ==

-= 5.0.38 =
+= 5.0.39 =
 * Feature: Hide SimpleTOC in an accordion menu.
-This will add minimal inline JavaScript and css styles.
+Adds minimal JavaScript and css styles if enabled.
 * Feature: Option to change SimpleTOC block heading level.
+* Fix: Accordion menu can now be added multiple times.

 = 5.0.36 =
 * Feature: [Spin up](https://demo.tastewp.com/simpletoc) a new WordPress instance with the SimpleTOC plugin already installed.